python/cpython/Doc/using/configure.rst

 * Support for threads.

-* OpenSSL 1.1.1 or newer for the :mod:`ssl` and :mod:`hashlib` modules.
+* OpenSSL 1.1.1 for the :mod:`ssl` and :mod:`hashlib` extension modules.

-* On Windows, Microsoft Visual Studio 2017 or later is required.
+* SQLite 3.15.2 for the :mod:`sqlite3` extension module.

+* Tcl/Tk 8.5.12 for the :mod:`tkinter` module.

+* Autoconf 2.71 and aclocal 1.16.4 are required to regenerate the ``configure`` script.

 .. versionchanged:: 3.11
    C11 compiler, IEEE 754 and NaN support are now required.
    On Windows, Visual Studio 2017 or later is required.
+   Tcl/Tk version 8.5.12 is now required for the :mod:`tkinter` module.

 .. versionchanged:: 3.10
    OpenSSL 1.1.1 is now required.